OpenNeuroDerivatives/ds004097-fmriprep/README.md

 # ds004097 - fMRIPrep derivatives

-This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep vVERSION on [ds004097](https://openneuro.org/datasets/ds004097).
+This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep v23.2.0 on [ds004097](https://openneuro.org/datasets/ds004097).

 ## Methods